 WINTER IIII / T: when the operating mode is set to WINTER (STATE>BOILER>WINTER).
-The operating mode of the appliance is set to react to any request for heating and/or hot water via the relevant control, e.g. room thermostat, cylinder thermostat, etc.
+The operating mode of the appliance is set to provide both heating and hot water.

 The main zone also needs to be set to ON (embedded clock disabled) or AUTO/MANUAL (embedded clock enabled) in order for the appliance to provide heating.